gerassimos/kgs/docs/K_S4_Core_concepts.md

 # Section 4 - How to create a kubernetes object using YAML
 # Section 4 - yaml file of Kubernetes objects
 # Section 4 - Kubernetes objects and yaml files
+# Section 4 - Kubernetes objects configuration files - yaml
 ---

-## yaml file of a Kubernetes object
+## The yaml file of a Kubernetes object
  - The yaml file of a Kubernetes object always contains the following fields (sections)
+ - Both the `.yaml` and `.yml` are valid extensions for a Kubernetes definition file

 ```yaml
 apiVersion: